The Restoration

 A friend cared for Mephibosheth in their home, in a city called Lodebar.
 It was a place of desolation after the war, and the very word, Lodebar, translates to mean “nothing”.
 So he was literally living in the land of “Nothing” as a nobody, and went from being a royal prince to a disabled pauper.
 It all happened through a series of events that the little boy had no control of.

-Anyone who has ever lost their health, loved one, income, home or even their sense of self worth, can probably relate to the misfortune of this young boy.
+Anyone who has ever lost their health, a loved one, an income, a home or even their sense of self worth, can probably relate to the misfortune of this young boy.
 We probably all know someone who desperately needs some type of restoration.
 It could be physical, emotional, mental, spiritual, or financial.

 Mephibosheth was completely helpless and left with nothing, but the Lord is fully attentive to the prayers of the destitute, and would later turn the little boy’s destiny around for the good.
 (Psalm 102:17)